Cosmeceutical: Criticism

-Consumers are willing to pay a premium for skin and hair care products that they perceive as high-performance.
+Consumers are willing to pay a premium for skin- and hair-care products that they perceive as high-performance.
 The term "cosmeceutical" is often used in cosmetic advertising and may be misleading to the consumer.
-If the consumer interprets a "cosmeceutical" or "nutricosmetic" to be similar to a pharmaceutical product, he or she may conclude that cosmeceuticals are required to undergo the same testing for efficacy and quality control as required for medication.
-This may allow the retailer to charge the consumer more for a product which may actually be less effective and/or of poorer quality than perceived.
+If the consumer interprets a "cosmeceutical" or "nutricosmetic" to be similar to a pharmaceutical product, they may conclude that cosmeceuticals are required to undergo the same testing for efficacy and quality control as medications.
+This may allow the retailer to charge consumers more for a product that may actually be less effective or of poorer quality than perceived.

-However, according to the United States Food and Drug Administration (FDA), the Food, Drug, and Cosmetic Act "does not recognize any such category as "cosmeceuticals".
-A product can be a drug, a cosmetic, or a combination of both, but the term "cosmeceutical" has no meaning under the law".
+However, according to the United States Food and Drug Administration (FDA), the Food, Drug, and Cosmetic Act "does not recognize any such category as 'cosmeceuticals'.
+A product can be a drug, a cosmetic, or a combination of both, but the term "cosmeceutical" has no meaning under the law."

-Additionally, the FDA states that: "According to the FDA, products that claim to treat or affect the body’s structure or function are classified as drugs and require prior approval, unlike cosmetics which do not undergo pre-market approval.

-While drugs are subject to an intensive review and approval process by FDA, cosmetics are not approved by FDA prior to sale.
-If a product has drug properties, it must be approved as a drug."
+Additionally, the FDA states that "those products that cure, treat, mitigate or prevent disease or that affect the structure or function of the human body" are classified as drugs and, as such, are "subject to an intensive review and approval process by FDA", while "cosmetics are not approved by FDA prior to sale".
+It further states "If a product has drug properties, it must be approved as a drug."

-To avoid inquiry and punitive action by the United States Federal Trade Commission, cosmeceuticals which do not intend to be regulated as drugs by the FDA are carefully labeled to avoid making statements which would indicate that the product has drug properties.
-Any such claims made regarding the product must be substantiated by scientific evidence as being truthful.
+To avoid inquiry and punitive action by the United States Federal Trade Commission, marketers of cosmeceuticals that are not regulated as drugs by the FDA must label them carefully to avoid making statements which would indicate that the products have drug properties.
+Any such claims made regarding the product must be substantiated by scientific evidence.

-Generally speaking, it is to the financial benefit of the cosmeceutical manufacturer that their products are not regulated by the FDA as drugs, because the FDA review process for drugs can be very costly and may not yield a legally marketable product if the FDA denies approval of the product.
+Cosmeceutical manufacturers generally benefit financially when their products are not regulated by the FDA as drugs, because the FDA review process for drugs can be very costly and may not yield a legally marketable product if the FDA denies approval of the product.
 However, as mentioned above, the reputation of the product may be falsely enhanced if the consumer incorrectly believes that a "cosmeceutical" is held to the same FDA standards as a drug.

+Issues surrounding the legal classification of products in this grey area have a long history.
+At the turn of the 19th and 20th centuries, when legislators were only just beginning to consider the implications of a rigid legal framework, there were numerous court cases concerning products that could today be classified as cosmeceuticals.
+These often contained essential oils, which, due to their potency, make it difficult for the authorities to reach a clear decision regarding registration (cosmetic or medicinal product).